FDA approved for more than 25 years

 Finasteride is a prescription medication that, as mentioned earlier, works by preventing your body from converting testosterone into DHT.
 This reduces DHT levels and shields your hair follicles against the process of miniaturization that causes hair loss.

-When used daily, finasteride can reduce DHT levels by roughly 70 percent and either slow down, stop or reverse the effects of male pattern baldness.
+When used daily, finasteride can reduce DHT levels by roughly 70 percent and slow down, stop, or even reverse the effects of male pattern baldness.

-We offer finasteride online, following a consultation with a licensed healthcare provider who’ll determine if a prescription is appropriate.
+We offer finasteride online after a consultation with a licensed healthcare provider who will determine whether a prescription is appropriate.

 Minoxidil

-Minoxidil is an over-the-counter topical medication that works by moving your hair follicles into the anagen phase of the hair growth cycle, during which your hair grows to its full length and thickness.
+Minoxidil is an over-the-counter topical medication that moves your hair follicles into the anagen phase of the hair growth cycle, during which your hair grows to its full length and thickness.

 It’s also linked to increased blood circulation, which may improve hair growth and scalp health.
 We offer minoxidil solution (a liquid) and minoxidil foam online.